 When building a large cache, you may be tempted to set up EC2 Auto Scaling triggers that increase the number of EC2 instances working on the cache as the CPU usage increases.
 However, Auto Scaling is better suited to handling unexpected spikes in traffic.
 Rather than use Auto Scaling, launch all the EC2 instances you'll need before you build the cache.
 This avoids having to wait for instances to launch sequentially, as will happen when you use Auto Scaling.

 Deciding where to place the cache

 If you create cache on the EBS volume, ensure the volume is large enough.
 If the volume is too small, you can replace it with a larger volume you create from a snapshot of the existing data volume and register a server cache directory on it.
-Do not build a cache on the C or root drive of your EC2 instance.
+Do not build a cache on the C or root drive of the EC2 instance.
 If the instance is ever terminated, the cache will be lost.

-If you want to store map and image caches in an S3 bucket, follow these steps:
+To store map and image caches in an S3 bucket, follow these steps:

 - Create an Amazon S3 bucket in the same region as your ArcGIS Server site on AWS.

 - Create a folder in the S3 bucket.
 Name the folder arcgiscache.